 Do I Recommend Family Search?

-First of all my advice for anyone who is interested in exploring their family history is to find what they can for free.
+First of all my advice for anyone interested in exploring their family history is to find what you can discover for free.

-So with that said , I can honestly say that Family Search is one resource that you definitely need to check out.
+So, with that said, I can honestly say that Family Search is one resource that you need to check out.

-There have been times though that I have not found what I was looking for at this site.
+There have been times though that I have not found what I was looking for on this site.
 And so I have turned my attention to the paid genealogy sites.

-But maybe I was too hasty as I have recently learned that Family Search continuously add records to their collection.
+But maybe I was too hasty as I have recently learned that Family Search continuously adds records to their collection.

-So what you don’t find today maybe available tomorrow.
-It’s worth researching another branch in the meantime and come back later to see if there are any new leads.
+So, what you don’t find today may be available tomorrow.
+It’s worth researching another branch in the meantime and coming back later to see if there are any new leads.

 I am also very impressed with the help and support that is offered.
-The articles, videos and member assistance is more than enough help for you to get you on your way.
+The articles, videos, and member assistance are more than enough help for you to get you on your way.

 But if you are still stuck then you can also call or video chat with staff for help.

-Yes I do recommend this site.
-It’s a free site that can greatly benefit your genealogy research.
+Yes, I do recommend Family Search.
+It’s a free site that can greatly benefit your genealogy research!

 Thank You and Please Leave A Comment